 While the original was a Xbox 360 exclusive, Saints Row 2 was released on the PS3 and PC as well, so a look at the different versions is in order.
 The PS3 version is mostly identical to the 360 version in that both of them look kind of ugly and low-res and have absolutely horrible frame rates regularly dipping below 20 fps along with severe screen tearing issues, as well as really awful “HDR” (not to be confused with modern HDR) lighting that can’t be turned off and makes the game look overly washed out.
 The game is so fun that the technical problems don’t drag it down as much as they potentially could, but it does feel extremely rough by modern standards.
 Just like with the original Saints Row, playing on the Xbox One X offers by far the best console experience as Microsoft’s premium machine has enough grunt to brute-force its way through the performance issues.

-The PC version, outsourced by THQ to the hobo living in the dumpster behind the office (actually to CD Projekt — yes, that CD Projekt of GOG.com and The Witcher fame, but this was apparently the work of their now-defunct Chinese branch or something along those lines) without consulting Volition until it was quite far along, has the potential to be the best version by far, the only minor problem is that it’s completely broken out of the box and you WILL need to do a lot of tinkering to get it to work properly.
+The PC version, outsourced to the hobo living in the dumpster behind the office (actually to CD Projekt — yes, that CD Projekt of GOG.com and The Witcher fame, but this was apparently the work of their now-defunct Chinese branch or something along those lines), has the potential to be the best version by far, the only minor problem is that it’s completely broken out of the box and you WILL need to do a lot of tinkering to get it to work properly.
 The Gentlemen of the Row super mod is practically essential for the PC version, and if you’re on Windows 7 you also need Saints Row 2 Powertools to make your game not run like a Benny Hill chase scene.
 Windows 8 and 10 run the game at the proper speed, which for me justified the Windows 10 upgrade all on its own.

 Furthermore, if your computer is fast enough to run SR2 at more than, say, 30 fps, which no computer in the world was when this port was released, you’ll probably run into terrible performance issues and random slowdown and have to use an external program to lock the frame rate at 30 (or buy the GOG.com version, which does that automatically).
 Doing this should also fix another issue where your cutscenes would be out of sync and occasionally break completely.
 The PC version also doesn’t have DLC, but that isn’t really an issue.
 In any event, Volition would create the PC versions of the later Saints Row games in-house to prevent any future porting disasters.

-Speaking of DLC, there were two mission packs released for the console versions.
-The first of them, Ultor Exposed, centered on Tera Patrick – here portraying an Ultor microbiologist trying to, uh, expose the horrible experiments Ultor has been doing, and being awful at voice acting – as one of THQ’s cringeworthy attempts to use porn stars to market the Saints Row series and was mostly forgettable.
+The first of the two DLC episodes, Ultor Exposed, centered on Tera Patrick – here portraying an Ultor microbiologist trying to, uh, expose the horrible experiments Ultor has been doing, and being awful at voice acting – as one of THQ’s cringeworthy attempts to use adult film stars to market the Saints Row series and was mostly forgettable.
 The second one, Corporate Warfare, was also nothing special but at least it continued the SR2 storyline.
 It was also the last time we’d see former Saints lieutenant and current Ultor bigwig Dex, as he wouldn’t make any more appearances in the series – aside from the cancelled Saints Row: Money Shot spinoff game in which he gets shot and killed.
 (This is not canon in the SR storyline, but Volition just hasn’t brought him back because they don’t seem to think his story is worth continuing.
 He does at least get a cameo of sorts in Gat out of Hell, for whatever that is worth…) Aside from some extra vehicles and new customization stuff, the DLC isn’t really worth it in my opinion.

 I very nearly forgot to mention one of the best things about this game, and that is the radio selection.
 Saints Row 2 introduces The Mix, an 80s station that plays all the cheesy hits you know and love (including Take On Me, Down Under, and The Final Countdown!), and as an amazing little detail your Boss will sing along to some of the songs.
 The voice actors weren’t given the lyrics so they had to sing the songs from memory, which led to some absolutely magical performances.
 Later Saints Row games have featured singalongs as well, but those are 100% scripted scenes and lack the spontaneity seen here.
 If for some reason The Mix starts to get boring, there’s a decent selection of other genres as well, and some choice classical pieces (Nothing says mass murder like the Adagio sostenuto movement of Beethoven’s Moonlight Sonata).